urbanpiper/up-sdk-doc/README.md

 UPSDK has no external dependency.
 `upsdk` module can be used on Nodejs, React Native, React and other JS platform.

-## Use zero config UP template to bootstrap your project:
+## Bootstrap your project with zero config template:
 Visit: https://github.com/urbanpiper/web-zero
 Live Demo: https://optimistic-bartik-834935.netlify.com/ .